eriksjolund/slurm-container-cluster/examples/nextflow/README.md

 To run the [Nextflow blast-example pipeline](https://www.nextflow.io/example3.html)

-1. Follow the installation instructions 1,2,3 in main [README.md](../../README.md)
+1. Follow the installation instruction steps 1, 2 and 3 in the main [README.md](../../README.md)

 2. Build the container image that we will be used for running Nextflow.
 Tag it with the name _localhost/slurm-with-norouter_ so that it will be the container image used by the systemd services.